Injury scare for Man City as in-form Gundogan withdrawn after scoring two against Tottenham | Goal.com

 The 30-year-old had been at his sparkling best before having to be replaced.

-It was he who lured Pierre-Emerick Hojbjerg into a clumsy challenge just past the 20-minute mark.
+It was he who lured Pierre-Emile Hojbjerg into a clumsy challenge just past the 20-minute mark.

 City were awarded a penalty as a result of his quick feet, with Rodri taking on spot-kick duties.